greltel/ABAP-Point-Gate/README.md

 ABAP Point Gate to provide a standardized “gate” around ABAP exit points/enhancements, so custom logic stays isolated from the SAP core instead of being scattered across standard objects.
 This helps keep the system clean, maintainable, and upgrade-friendly, while offering a consistent way to implement enhancements that aligns with Clean Core / ABAP Cloud readiness practices and encourages quality through automated checks (e.g. abaplint) and unit testing.

+## Key Technical Features

+* Hierarchical Activation: Control execution at both Point and Gate levels.
+* Type-Safe Context: Easily pass and retrieve data with built-in type-safe getters.
+* Dependency Injection: Built-in support for Mocking handles and configurations for Unit Testing.
+* High Performance: Uses Hashed Tables ($O(1)$ complexity) for context and configuration lookups.
+* Clean ABAP: Leverages modern 7.40+ syntax and robust exception handling.

+⚙️ Hierarchical Activation Logic

+ABAP Point Gate supports a sophisticated activation model:

+* Status 'X': Globally Active.
+* Status 'C' (Custom): Evaluation via a Custom Activation Class.
+* Parent-Child Rule: If the Point is inactive (or its custom toggle returns false), none of its assigned Gates will execute, regardless of their individual status.

 ## Usage Examples

 ### 1. Prepare the Context